Arana–Lepredour Treaty: Negotiations

 Negotiations with France took a longer time than with Britain.
 There was a strong nationalism in France by that time, and a second defeat with Argentina would hurt the national pride.
-The parliament was divided in two proposals: to send Lepredour with a very powerful navy, to make a treaty favourable to the French terms by intimidating Rosas, or to openly declare war.
+The parliament was divided in two proposals: to send Le Prédour with a very powerful navy, to make a treaty favourable to the French terms by intimidating Rosas, or to openly declare war.
 The first proposal was accepted by 338 votes over 300.
-Rosas refused to negotiate unless the threatening navy was removed from Uruguay, and refused to acknowledge Lepredour as a diplomat.
-Lepredour made up an excuse for the navy, and negotiated for nearly five months.
+Rosas refused to negotiate unless the threatening navy was removed from Uruguay, and refused to acknowledge Le Prédour as a diplomat.
+Le Prédour made up an excuse for the navy, and negotiated for nearly five months.
 Rosas finally agreed on August 31, 1850, to a pair of small concessions that did not actually modify the important points of the treaty: Rosas would remove the Argentine troops from Montevideo at the same time that France removed theirs, but keeping a portion of them during the first months of Oribe's rule to prevent anarchy; and Argentina would refer to Oribe in the document as "President of the Republic" while France would do so as "Brigadier General".
-Before leaving the city, the French vessel transporting Lepredour would also make a 21-gun salute to the flag of Argentina.
+Before leaving the city, the French vessel transporting Le Prédour would also make a 21-gun salute to the flag of Argentina.

+The final treaty was signed by Argentinian Minister of Foreign Affairs Felipe Arana and Admiral Fortuné Le Prédour de Kerambriec on August 31, 1850.
+It is accordingly known as the Arana - Le Predour Convention or the Arana - Le Predour Treaty (sometimes spelled Lepredour).